Ne0re0/Notes/README.md

 # Notes :
-There are just a bunch of notes which I took from TryHackMe rooms and i always need
+There are just a bunch of notes which I took from TryHackMe rooms and I always need
 Don't take this repo to seriously  :)
+May you will find a weird mixture of french and english and sometimes befkjznszb

-# Elévation des privilèges :
+# PRIVILEGES ESCALATION :

 ### Scripts :
-LinEnum -> comme LinPeas
-Enumerate privEsc factors
+- LinEnum.sh & LinPeas.sh
-linux-exploit-suggester.sh
+- linux-exploit-suggester.sh

 ### Mettre LinEnum sur la machine cible :
 ```bash